I am able to offer a scanning service to artists who either cannot source or afford a high quality scanning service and here are the details:

 Scanning usually takes a few days, depending upon my schedule.
 Contact me and I will advise the best schedule I can realistically achieve.

 The price varies, depending upon the original type, size, resolution required, quality of the original, delivery method and any custom editing that may be required.
 As a guide, the base price for scanning an A1 (61cm x 91cm) original oil painting delivered and collected in person by hand would be £100.
-Please contact me to discuss your requirements if interested.
+Should you wish to purchase, please contact me either by e mail or telephone to discuss requirements, arrange payment and delivery.

 Here’s a sample 800 dpi scan of one of my oil paintings that has been cropped and converted from a tif format to a compressed jpg.
 The area of the scan file shown is a few cm.
 Select the image to zoom in: